ivanitlearning/AWS-Associate-Courses/README.md

 ### 1.10.4.
 Relational Database Service (RDS)

 - Database-as-a-service (DBaaS)
-  - Not entirely true more of DatabaseServer-as-a-service.
+  - More like DatabaseServer-as-a-service.
   - Managed Database Instance for one or more databases.
 - No need to manage the HW or server itself.
 - Handles engines such as MySQL, MariaDB, PostgreSQL, Oracle, Microsoft SQL.

-Amazon Aurora.
+Also Amazon Aurora.
 This is so different from normal RDS, it is a separate product.

 #### 1.10.4.1.
 RDS Database Instance

-Runs one of a few types of database engines and can contain multiple user created databases.
+* Runs one of a few types of database engines and can contain multiple user created databases.
 Create one when you provision the instance, but multiple ones can be created after.

-When you create a database instance, the way you access it is using a database host-name, a CNAME, and this resolves to the database instance itself.
+* When you create a database instance, the way you access it is using a database host-name, a CNAME, and this resolves to the database instance itself.

-RDS uses standard database engines so you can access an RDS instance using the same tooling as if you were accessing a self-managed database.
+* RDS uses standard database engines so you can access an RDS instance using the same tooling as if you were accessing a self-managed database.

 The database can be optimized for:

-db.m5 general
+1. db.m5 general
-db.r5 memory
+2. db.r5 memory
-db.t3 burst
+3. db.t3 burst

 There is an associated size and AZ selected.

 When you provision an instance, you provision dedicated storage to that instance.
 This is EBS storage located in the same AZ.
 RDS is vulnerable to failures in that AZ.

 The storage can be allocated with SSD or magnetic.

-io1 - lots of IOPS and consistent low latency gp2 - same burst pool architecture as it does on EC2, used by default magnetic - compatibility mostly for long term historic uses
+* io1 - lots of IOPS and consistent low latency
+* gp2 - same burst pool architecture as it does on EC2, used by default
+* magnetic - compatibility mostly for long term historic uses

 Billing is per instance and hourly rate for that compute.
-You are billed for storage allocated.
+You are billed for storage allocated (GB/mth, including IOPS if you use io1)

+#### Demo

+* To use RDS need to first create a subnet group, associate it with AZs and select the subnets of the VPC.
+This tells RDS which subnets to place things into.

 ### 1.10.5.
 RDS Multi AZ (High-Availability)